zogzog/tshistory_formula/README.md

 Here `realized` values show up first, and any missing values come from `nominated` first and then only from `forecasted`.

+### row-mean

+This operator computes the row-wise mean of its input series using the series `weight` option if present.
+The missing points are handled as if the whole series were absent.

+Example: `(row-mean (series "station0") (series "station1" #:weight 2) (series "station2"))`

+Weights are provided as a keyword to `series`.
+No weight is interpreted as 1.

 # Registering new operators